iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 ## Implementing Primacy Bias

 The best way to learn something is through practice.
-In this section we will present a minimum example of primacy bias with the associated code to be released as a notebook on GitHub.
+In this section we will present a minimum example of primacy bias.
+The associated code is [released as a notebook](https://github.com/mkielo3/iclr-blog2024-primacy-bias) along with additional experiments.

-The biggest obstacle to studying primacy bias is the compute resources required.
+The biggest obstacle to studying primacy bias is the compute required.
 Training time scales linearly with replay ratio, and a high replay ratio is necessary to extract maximal information per sample and to recover after each reset.
 To work around this, we present an MVP: Minimum Viable Primacy (bias).

-We use a modified version of the Frozen Lake environment provided by Farama Gymnasium [6] with a DQN model (the first model to popularize a replay buffer) [7] based on the CleanRL implementation [8].
+We use a modified version of the Frozen Lake environment provided by Farama Gymnasium <d-cite key="towers_gymnasium_2023"></d-cite> with a DQN model (one of first models to popularize a replay buffer) based on the CleanRL implementation <d-cite key="https://doi.org/10.48550/arxiv.2111.08819"></d-cite>.

 ### 2x2 Switching Frozen Lake